 Civil War Message, December 2010

 A message recently retrieved from an old vial that’d been locked away in a museum for over a century.
 G. Mark teased me with links to the stories over Christmas, and though I couldn’t avoid glimpses of the plaintext, I tried to demonstrate a reasonable method for solving the message.
 Which, by today’s standards at least, was far easier than it should have been.
-Solution, analysis, and speculation
+Click here for the solution.

 ShmooCon VII, January 2011

 Yet another great G. Mark puzzle for my favorite con, the local ShmooCon.
 Took somewhat longer than it should have because of typical boneheadedness on my part, plus half a day lost at the Doctor’s.
 Finally spurred into completing the solution at the last minute, just ahead of 2nd place.
 Click here for the solution.

 I missed this when it first came around, and only learned about the contest a week or two after it’d been solved.
 I read the solution, knew it was pretty easy, and forgot about it.
 As I started to get psyched for the 2011 report (and contest), I figured it was time to try and solve this puzzle properly, trying to forget what I’d read when it came out.
 Click here for the solution.

 In mid April, G. Mark Hardy asked if I’d be attending CarolinaCon, as he had a crypto challenge ready to go.
 I wasn’t going, so he was kind enough to let me try the puzzle before everyone else.
 It actually had a trivial solution, but with a non-trivial twist that kept me stumped for a little while.
 Click here for the solution.